CuteyThyme/RISK/readme.md

 # RISK
-This repo implements the main experiments of COLING 2022 paper:
-Less is Better: Recovering Intended-Feature Subspace to Robustify NLU Models
+This repo implements the main experiments for the following paper:  [Less is Better: Recovering Intended-Feature Subspace to Robustify NLU Models](https://arxiv.org/pdf/2209.07879.pdf)

 ## Getting Started

 ### Prerequisites:
 - python 3.8.3